 Want to do more around the house to reduce your water consumption and save on your hot water bills?
 There are several different ways you can reduce your reliance on hot and cold water without resorting to installing an expensive solar hot water system.
 If you have the funds, then going solar is definitely going to save you in the long run but many people simply cannot afford this.
-Below are five easy solutions to reduce your water bills and water consumption every day.
+We have five easy solutions to assist in reducing your water bills and water consumption every day.

 All of these little things will add up when trying to reduce your hot water bills.
 So make the switch to cold water, rain water and bath water whenever possible.